solasta-header-logo

 Stephanie has an interest in supporting children and adolescents with a range of concerns including anxiety, depression, stress, emotional regulation, adjustment to life changes, social challenges and perfectionism, as well as providing support to children and adolescents with neurodevelopmental differences including Autism Spectrum Disorder and ADHD.

 Haidee is a registered psychologist with a master's degree in School Psychology.
-She is also a registered teacher.
-Over the past 15 years she has worked in a range of educational settings, as well as in community mental health organisations and in private practice.
+She has worked in a range of educational settings, as well as in community mental health organisations and in private practice.
 She has significant experience working with people from culturally and linguistically diverse backgrounds, including Aboriginal and Torres Strait Islander people, migrants and refugees.
 She has completed specialised training and supervision in the area of Perinatal Psychology, and has a particular interest in working with women who are affected by mental health conditions during the first year of parenthood.

 Brenna has worked across a number of settings including schools, hospitals, outpatient clinics, and community disability organisations, youth organisations and private practice.